4D-Coder/Movie-Lovers/README.md

-# Viewing Party
+# Movie Lovers

-This is the base repo for the [Viewing Party Lite project](https://backend.turing.edu/module3/projects/viewing_party_lite) used for Turing's Backend Module 3.
+This is a repo forked from [this repository](https://github.com/hamouj/viewing_party_lite_7) for further individual practice and development beyond pair work with [Jasmine Hamou](https://github.com/hamouj)

 ### About this Project

-Viewing Party Lite is an application in which users can explore movie options and create a viewing party event for themselves and other users of the application.
+Movie Lovers is an application in which users can explore movie options and create an event for themselves and other users of the application.

 ## Setup